 These are some things to bear in mind if you’re thinking of taking out a plan:

 What is NOT a funeral plan?
 An Over 50s insurance will probably NOT pay for your funeral as most of them pay out a fixed amount – see this page.
 We believe funeral cost inflation will continue, and anything which is not at least rising in line with general inflation has no chance of covering the burial or cremation in full or even nearly.

 Funeral Plans are designed to pay for just one thing, specifically.
 Some guarantee to cover practically everything, others guarantee just one part of the costs with an allowance for the rest (which is why our research team can help you so much.)
-Funerals can be expensive, a friends recently paid £4795 for his mothers, and an absolutely identical one could have been purchased via a prepaid plan for just £3,295.
-Many people worry that they won’t leave enough money behind for it, and they don’t want to be a burdenl.
+Funerals are expensive, a friend recently paid £4795 for his mothers, and an absolutely identical one could have been purchased via a prepaid plan for less than £3,300.
+Many people worry that they won’t leave enough money behind for it, and they don’t want to be a burden.
 With (good) prepaid plans, you pay for it in advance, so inflation becomes almost irrelevant.
 You can, if you wish, make the detailed arrangements too.

 How do funeral plans work?

 You can pay either a lump sum or instalments to the plan provider.
 These are invested in one of two ways:

 1) Your money is put into an independent trust fund with trustees whose job it is to manage the funds to ensure there is enough to pay for your funeral.
 A specialist Actuary (see at foot) will review the fund and the ages of the plan holders at least every 3 years to confirm that the fund can meet any reasonable eventuality.
 Accountants scrutinise the accounts every year.